-OpenMarket's Global SMS messaging platform gives your developers the freedom to create messaging programs for your specific needs.
-Here are the key capabilities of our platform you can leverage:
+OpenMarket's Global SMS messaging platform lets your developers create messaging programs for your specific needs.
+Here are the key capabilities you can leverage:

 - HTTP and SMPP

 - One-way messaging worldwide and two-way messaging in many regions

 - Support for all types of message originators

 - Ability to automatically select the originator